thankscitizen/opentdf/examples/offline/README.md

 ### NB: Including Third Party Libraries

-The current third party bundles, kind and postgresql, may require manual editing of the `build-offline-bundle` script to get the appripriate tag and SHA hash.
+The current third party bundles, kind and postgresql, may require manual editing of the `build-offline-bundle` script to get the appropriate tag and SHA hash.
 See within the script for notes.

 ## Using the offline bundle